syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Asp.md

 {% endhighlight %}

-{% highlight vb.net %}
-'Creates the datasource for the table
-Dim invoiceDetails As DataTable = GetProductDetailsAsDataTable() 'Creates a PDF grid
-Dim grid As New PdfGrid()
-'Adds the data source
-grid.DataSource = invoiceDetails
-'Creates the grid cell styles
-Dim cellStyle As New PdfGridCellStyle() cellStyle.Borders.All = PdfPens.White
-Dim header As PdfGridRow = grid.Headers(0)
-'Creates the header style
-Dim headerStyle As New PdfGridCellStyle() headerStyle.Borders.All = New PdfPen(New PdfColor(126, 151, 173))
-headerStyle.BackgroundBrush = New PdfSolidBrush(New PdfColor(126, 151, 173))
-headerStyle.TextBrush = PdfBrushes.White
-headerStyle.Font = New PdfStandardFont(PdfFontFamily.TimesRoman, 14F, PdfFontStyle.Regular)

-'Adds cell customizations
-For i As Integer = 0 To header.Cells.Count - 1
-	If i = 0 OrElse i = 1 Then
-		header.Cells(i).StringFormat = New PdfStringFormat(PdfTextAlignment.Left, PdfVerticalAlignment.Middle)
-	Else
-		header.Cells(i).StringFormat = New PdfStringFormat(PdfTextAlignment.Right, PdfVerticalAlignment.Middle)
-	End If
-Next

-'Applies the header style
-header.ApplyStyle(headerStyle)
-cellStyle.Borders.Bottom = New PdfPen(New PdfColor(217, 217, 217), 0.7F)
-cellStyle.Font = New PdfStandardFont(PdfFontFamily.TimesRoman, 12F)
-cellStyle.TextBrush = New PdfSolidBrush(New PdfColor(131, 130, 136))
-'Creates the layout format for grid
-Dim layoutFormat As New PdfGridLayoutFormat()
-' Creates layout format settings to allow the table pagination layoutFormat.Layout = PdfLayoutType.Paginate
-'Draws the grid to the PDF page.
-Dim gridResult As PdfGridLayoutResult = grid.Draw(page, New RectangleF(New PointF(0, result.Bounds.Bottom + 40), New SizeF(graphics.ClientSize.Width, graphics.ClientSize.Height - 100)), layoutFormat)

-{% endhighlight %}

-{% endtabs %}

 The following code example shows how to save the invoice document to disk and dispose the PdfDocument object.

-{% tabs %}
 {% highlight c# %}

 //Save the PDF